-BNPL Tracker: Nearly 1 in 3 Consumers Considering Applying for Buy Now, Pay Later Loan This Month
+BNPL Tracker: 35% of Consumers Considering Applying for Buy Now, Pay Later Loan This Month

-Nearly 1 in 3 consumers (32%) say they’re at least considering using a buy now, pay later (BNPL) loan this month, according to the September 2024 LendingTree BNPL Tracker.
+More than 1 in 3 consumers (35%) say they’re at least considering using a buy now, pay later (BNPL) loan this month, the highest percentage since September 2023, according to the November 2024 LendingTree BNPL Tracker.

 Each month, the LendingTree BNPL Tracker asks Americans if they plan to apply for a BNPL loan this month and how confident they feel about paying it off without missing a payment.
 We also ask how often consumers expect to apply for a BNPL loan in the next six months.
 (See the tracker methodology.)